brimstone/docker-golang/README.md

 golang
 ======

-This is a container to build golang static binaries with cgo musl for amd64, glibc for darwin, freebsd, and windows
+This is a container to build golang static binaries with cgo musl for amd64, glibc for freebsd, and windows

 [![microbadger][1]][2] [![docker hub][3]][4]